stmilne/icds_docs_v2/docs/running-jobs/batch-jobs.md

 (Queues are like classes of service on an airline flight: first, business, economy,...)

-Collab has five queues:  open, normal, debug, express, and interactive.
+Roar has five queues:  open, normal, debug, express, and interactive.
 Each serves a different purpose, and has different restrictions.

 | queue (QOS) | description | restrictions |